You are viewing the New York/Venezuela Chapter

 Type: Magazine / Criticism · Source: Artishock

 One of the reference publications for tracking contemporary art in Latin America and its diaspora.
-Covers artists, exhibitions, theory and cultural policy with critical rigor and regional perspective.
+It covers artists, exhibitions, theory and cultural policy with critical rigor and regional perspective.

 Access the source →